Alazemi/CheatSheets/README.md

 # CheatSheets
-cheatsheets customized to what i learned.
+cheatsheets customized to what I NEED!